German Rivers, Wines, and Cycle Paths by Bike and Boat

 Day 1: Cochem

 The Quo Vadis awaits you in the port of Cochem.
-At 3:00 pm, you'll be welcomed on board and can go for a stroll through this typical Moselle town.
+At 3:00 pm, you'll be welcomed on board and can go for a stroll through this typical Mosel town.
 Steep mountains laced with fertile vineyards and wooded hills surround a picturesque square where you can settle down for a coffee amidst the beautiful timber-framed houses.
 Visit the impressive castle here or simply enjoy a glass of local wine.

 Day 2: Cochem – Beilstein – Zell (22 or 27 miles/36 km or 44 km)

 Your first stop today is the beautiful town of Beilstein.
 High on a hill, you'll find Saint Joseph's Monastery, which houses the 'Miraculous Black Madonna', a statue of Spanish origin dating from the 12th or 13th century.
 Black Madonnas are mysterious and at times controversial, and there are over 500 in Europe today.
 Were they created this way?
 Or did chemical changes occur over time?
-Your day's itinerary ends in the wine village of Zell, located on the Moselle River.
+Your day's itinerary ends in the wine village of Zell, located on the Mosel River.

 Day 3: Zell – Traben-Trarbach – Bernkastel Kues (27 miles/44 km)

 First to Traben-Trarbach, the city of Art Nouveau, and then on to Bernkastel Kues with its medieval marketplace, surrounded by well-preserved, gabled timber-frame houses.
-This ancient Roman town produces the best wines of the Mid-Moselle.
+This ancient Roman town produces the best wines of the Mid-Mosel.

 Day 4: Bernkastel-Kues, “Maare-Moselradweg MMR” excursion (34 miles/55 km)